-Kyle Larson is open to NASCAR adding podiums for the top three finishers — like we’ll see after Sunday’s Cup race in Mexico City — but with a caveat.
+Kyle Larson is open to NASCAR adding podiums for the top three finishers.
+That was seen after the Cup race in Mexico City on Sunday, June 15.
+But there’s a caveat.

 Advertisement

-NASCAR’s first points-paying international Cup Series race since 1958 will adhere to motorsports customs followed outside the U.S., but it shouldn’t be a fixture at all its tracks, according to the No. 5 Hendrick Motorsports driver.
+The podium happened because NASCAR’s first points-paying international Cup Series race since 1958 adhered to motorsports customs followed outside the U.S. But it shouldn’t be a fixture at all its tracks, according to the No. 5 Hendrick Motorsports driver.

 At the same time, the 32-year-old also believes that NASCAR shouldn’t lose its own identity.
 “I just think that’s a nice added touch.
 So, yeah, I think there’s ways to look at it and make it kind of feel like our own; we’re not completely copying other forms of motorsports,” he added.